carrieprice78/website/content/courses/nursing-resources/_index.md

 ---
 # Course title, summary, and position.
-linktitle: Images and Visualizations
+linktitle: Nursing Resources
-summary: Resources for images and visualization tools.
+summary: Resources for nursing students and clinical nurses.
-weight: 2
+weight: 3

 # Page metadata.
-title: Images and Visualizations
+title: Nursing Resources
 draft: false  # Is this a draft? true/false
 toc: true  # Show table of contents? true/false
 type: docs  # Do not modify.